nathanhleung/install-peerdeps/README.md

 -react@^6.6.0 --dev
 ```

-### `@angular/core`
-Angular also requires a few peer dependencies.

-`install-peerdeps @angular/core` should do the trick.

-What if you want to try a beta version?
-Run `install-peerdeps @angular/core@next`.
+### Installing a Different Version Tag
+If you'd like to install a different version of a package than the latest (the default), simply specify the version like so:

+`install-peerdeps @angular/core@next`

-This tool will automatically install the version corresponding to the tag, as well as its peer dependencies:
+The tool will automatically install the version corresponding to the tag, as well as its peer dependencies:

 ```
 ...